Statement of Dan Glickman

 The true test came in late 1997 and 1998 when 40 percent of the world's economies stumbled badly.
 We are not out of the woods yet, but we are seeing positive signs in the economies of South Korea and Thailand, without any retrenchment into protectionism.

 In his last State of the Union address, President Clinton called on the nations of the world to tear down barriers, open markets, and expand trade; he said "we must ensure that ordinary citizens in all countries actually benefit from trade."
-This of course, includes the United States.

 U.S. Goals for Agriculture